vanessavoss/Data-Analyst-Training/README.md

 This case study focuses on using data to predict absenteeism and how businesses can use this information to improve productivity.

+## Absenteeism Data
+We will begin by preprocessing the dataset, with a step-by-step guide available in the 'Preprocessing the Absenteeism Data' file.
+Next, we will develop a machine learning model using Logistic Regression located in the 'Predictions with a Logistic Regression Classifier'.

 ## Conclusion